alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 :::

 ::::{note}
-- The Linux desktops within our SRDs use the [Ubuntu operating system](https://ubuntu.com/).
+- The Linux desktops within our workspaces use the [Ubuntu operating system](https://ubuntu.com/).
-- The desktop environment used by our SRDs is called [Xfce](https://docs.xfce.org/xfce/).
+- The desktop environment used by our workspaces is called [Xfce](https://docs.xfce.org/xfce/).
 ::::

 **Welcome to the Data Safe Haven SRE! {{wave}}**

 ## {{computer}} Analysing sensitive data

-The SRD has several pre-installed applications and programming languages to help with your data analysis.
+The workspace has several pre-installed applications and programming languages to help with your data analysis.

 ### {{package}} Pre-installed applications